-The Carib Territory Guest House is run by the Kallinago chief and his wife.
+The Carib Territory Guest House , renamed as the Kallinago Territory Guest House is run by the Kallinago chief and his wife.
+They prefer to use the term Kallinago, as the Carib name was given to them by the colonizers.
 Here you can enjoy the unspoiled nature of the island with solitary hikes or go on one of the private tours the chief will guide you on.
 Here you feel at home.
 As I wandered into the kitchen one day to grab a cup of coffee, the chief’s wife was shelling fresh coffee beans which had just been harvested and roasted.
 After helping her shell the beans, I waited for a fresh pot and it was the best cup of coffee I have ever had.
 Smoky and sweet with the flavor of spices in the land, it did not even need any milk or sugar.

 You can also visit their model village to learn about their culture and see how they lived before Columbus and then the French arrived.

 For hiking enthusiasts, this is definitely a spot you must visit.
 Almost every major sightseeing stop like Trafalgar Waterfalls, Boiling Lake or The Emerald Pool involves a hike through breathtakingly beautiful jungle.
-I didn’t make it to Boiling Lake as it’s an 8 mile hike from the nearest road, however you will still be able to see many of the beautiful waterfalls without that intensive hike.
+I didn’t make it to Boiling Lake, however you will still be able to see many of the beautiful waterfalls without that intensive hike.

-However swimming in the Emerald Pool was amazing and worth the hike to it!
+Swimming in the Emerald Pool under one of these waterfalls was amazing and worth the hike to it!
 Even though it was raining a little (I was there at the tail end of the rainy season), it was still refreshing from the Caribbean heat and humidity.

 While you are hiking, at least you can take a sip of the fresh spring water that falls down the mountains on the side of the roads.